mikelaud/mikelaud.github.io/english.md

 5. March, April and May are in spring.
 6. June, July and August are summer months.
 7. It is not hot in autumn.
+8. December, January and February are winter months.
+9. Spring is green, summer is bright, autumn is yellow, winter is white.

 </p></details>